+Reached Attleboro, near 20 miles from Deighton,32 about 8 last night.
+A place that has been most highly favored indeed, above many others in the present day.33 Was comforted with a letter I received from Charles-Town which [I heard] informed me of the welfare of the family at Bethesda and that they had heard the news of my arrival.
+Blessed be God!

+Preached twice and [help] assisted the Rev'd Mr. Wells in administering the Holy Communion /81/ of the body and blood of Christ.
+But a sweeter sacrament I scarce ever saw.
+King Solomon showed Him in the gallery, nay He sat at his

-Reached Attleboro, near 20 miles from Deighton, about 8 last night.
-A place that has been most highly favored indeed, 29 Chauncey printed his Seasonable Thoughts on the State of Religion in New England while Whitefield was in Scotland in 1743.
-Other hostile pamphlets are noted in Tyerman, but I have not as yet located any by "A. M." or any previous reference made by Whitefield to this Blind Boy.
-30 "In the afternoon I went to preach at the Rev'd Mr. Checkley's meeting house; but God pleased to humble us by a very awful providence," writes Whitefield in his seventh journal (Wale, op. cit., 462).
+^{31 &}quot;In the afternoon I went to preach at the Rev'd Mr. Checkley's meeting house; but God pleased to humble us by a very awful providence," writes Whitefield in his seventh journal (Wale, op. cit., 462).
 "The meeting house being filled, though there was no real danger, on a sudden all the people were in an uproar, and so unaccountably surprised, that some threw themselves out of the windows, others threw themselves out of the gallery, and others trampled upon one another; so that five were actually killed, and others dangerously wounded.
 I happened to come in the midst of the uproar and saw two or three lying upon the ground in a pitiable condition.
 God was pleased to give me presence of mind; so I gave notice I would preach immediately in the Common.
 The weather was wet, but many thousands followed in the field."

-31 The name Deighton, now spelled Dighton, is pronounced "Dy-ton."
-On Long Island the family name "Dayton" was pronounced in the same way. above many others in the present day.
-Was comforted with a letter I received from Charles-Town which [I heard] informed me of the welfare of the family at Bethesda and that they had heard the news of my arrival.
-Blessed be God!
-Preached twice and [help] assisted the Rev'd Mr. Wells in administering the Holy Communion /81/ of the body and blood of Christ.
-But a sweeter sacrament I scarce ever saw.
-King Solomon showed Him in the gallery, nay He sat at his Royal Table.
-He brought his people into his banqueting house, and his banner over them was love.
+32 The name Deighton, now spelled Dighton, is pronounced "Dy-ton."
+On Long Island the family name "Dayton" was pronounced in the same way.

+33 See Christian History, II, 357.
+Rev. Habijah Weld, whom Whitefield here calls Wells, had conducted a revival in 1740 in which 200 were added to his church, one of whom, Napthali Daggett, was destined to be pastor at Smithtown, Long Island, and President of Yale.
+Sprague, op. cit., I, 353.

+Royal Table.
+He brought his people into his banqueting house, and his banner over them was love.34

 The communicants seemed to be filled as with New wine, and I believe it was a feast of fat things to many souls.

 Under both sermons there was a very great concern and melting among the people, which, together with the account Mr. Wells gave me of what God had done in his parish, was very comforting and confirming to my soul.

 After Evening service and taking some bodily refreshment, I rode 6 miles to Wrentham in as cold an air as ever I felt, but my heart was warmed by stopping at the house of a sick woman who had an /82/ exceeding great desire to see me.
 She seemed to be wailing for the consolation of Israel.
 At her desire I sung and prayed and the next morning she sent me word God had answered prayer, and given her Himself, so thus she could be content without hearing or seeing the Creature.

 O the happiness of having our all in God!
 Lord when shall this once be?

 Monday, January 7th.
-[Preached in] Reached Wrentham about ten at night and lay very comfortably at the house of the Rev'd Mr. Messenger, who, with his Son-in-Law that lives near him, has been a Cordial promoter of the Glorious work of God.
-They seemed to be two downright Nathanaels.
-I preached twice with but little interval, and I believe /83/ it was a convicting time for sinners as well as a day of great consolation to the Saints.
-Many, very many, were deeply affected.
-Indeed the concern seemed 330 See Christian History, II, 357.
-Rev. Habijah Weld, whom Whitefield here calls Wells, had conducted a revival in 1740 in which 200 were added to his church, one of whom, Napthali Daggett, was destined to be pastor at Smithtown, Long Island, and President of Yale.
-Sprague, op. cit., I, 353.
-Song of Solomon 1:12 and 2:4.
-This is evidently Whitefleld's text and topic.
-Hints like this are common in his journals.
-683 331 to be general.
-There was a very great weeping and crying out, but nothing as I saw that was extravagant.
-One of the Ministers told me, Our Lord had kept the good wine until the last, and Mr. Haven said He did not doubt but hundreds felt the power of the Everlasting God.
-To Him and Him alone be all the Glory.
-About an hour after preaching, as I rode near the meeting house I heard many continuing their cry after Jesus, and about 10 at night I reached Mr. Foy's at Milton, where many Boston Friends received me with great joy, and I trust we were in some degree thankful /84/ for the mercies we and God's people had received since I left that [home] house a few days agoe.
-I do not remember I scarce had a pleasanter circuit since I have been a Preacher.
-I do not know that we have had one dry meeting.
-Everywhere visible tokens of the Divine Presence attended the word.
-My bodily strength was wonderfully kept up and renewed and my soul exceeding happy.
-The congregations very large, notwithstanding it was winter.
-Generally we were remarkably favored with dry weather.
-Sometimes near a dozen Ministers, Candidates for the ministry (all as far as could be judged) hearty friends to the Glorious /85/ Bridegroom, attended me, and what I saw myself in the Congregations and what I gathered by conversing with some people, and what I heard from their own Ministers mouths [fully] more and more convinced me that [not one hundred] God had visited his Dear New England in a most Extraordinary manner.
-O that all knew the day of their visitation!

-Tuesday, January 8th.